jeffpar/pcjs.v1/_posts/2016-05-04-the-sharpening.md

 [EGA video configuration](/devices/pc/video/ibm/ega/1984-09-13/128kb-autolockfs.xml) now specifies a *screenWidth* of 1280 and *screenHeight* of 700, dimensions which are exactly twice the standard EGA resolution.

-That change had no effect on the machine or its EGA card, but it did improve the machine's appearance, because most people are using much higher resolution monitors today, so by using a higher-resolution "screen" (ie, HTML canvas), less interpolation is happening when a machine's fairly low-resolution screen image is scaled up to fill your browser window.
+That change had no effect on the machine's operation, but it did improve the machine's appearance, because most people are using much higher resolution monitors today, so by using a higher-resolution "screen" (canvas), less interpolation is happening when a machine's screen image is scaled up to fill your browser window.

 The amount of scaling *also* depends on whether the machine allows itself to be stretched to fill the browser window.
 For example, this [machine](/devices/pc/machine/5160/ega/640kb/array/machine.xml) (used by the